What is pu erh tea?

 Pu erh tea processing

 When pu erh teas are picked, they’re spread over a bamboo mat to dry and release some moisture.
-After several hours the leaves will become soft.
+After several hours the leaves are withered and soft.
 They’re then ready for roasting in a large round wok, a process that’s also known as ‘sha qing’ or ‘kill green’.
 In modern times, roasting sometimes is also done in large machines.
+The purpose of shaqing is to stop the withering process.

 During the shaqing process the tea master will control the temperature and time to create unique flavours.
-Afterwards, the roasted leaves are rolled to fix the shape and intensify the flavour.
-What follows is sun-drying, which allows the leaves to loose most of its remaining moisture.
+Afterwards, the roasted leaves are rolled to 'fix' the shape and intensify the flavour.
+What follows is sun-drying, which allows the leaves to lose most of its remaining moisture.

 The end product of this process is loose raw pu erh tea, which is also known as ‘mao cha’.
 These dry leaves only have about 25% of the weight compared to when they’re freshly picked.